sunnypilot/sunnypilot/README.md

 **📗 How to use Custom Longitudinal Control on sunnypilot 📗**

-When using Speed Limit Control, Vision or Map based Turn control, you will be setting the "MAX" ACC speed on the openpilot display instead of the one in the dashboard.
-The car will then set the ACC setting in the dashboard to the targeted speed, but never exceeding the max speed set on the openpilot display.
-A quick press of the RES+ or SET- buttons will change this speed by 5 MPH or KM/H on the openpilot display, while a long deliberate press (about a 1/2 second press) changes it by 1 MPH or KM/H. DO NOT hold the RES+ or SET- buttons for longer that a 1 second.
+When using Speed Limit Control, Vision or Map based Turn control, you will be setting the "MAX" ACC speed on the sunnypilot display instead of the one in the dashboard.
+The car will then set the ACC setting in the dashboard to the targeted speed, but never exceeding the max speed set on the sunnypilot display.
+A quick press of the RES+ or SET- buttons will change this speed by 5 MPH or KM/H on the sunnypilot display, while a long deliberate press (about a 1/2 second press) changes it by 1 MPH or KM/H. DO NOT hold the RES+ or SET- buttons for longer that a 1 second.
 Either make quick or long deliberate presses only.

 **‼ Where to look when setting ACC speed ‼**

 Do not look at the dashboard when setting your ACC max speed.
-Instead, only look at the one on the openpilot display, "MAX".
-The reason you need to look at the openpilot display is because openpilot will be changing the one in the dashboard.
-It will be adjusting it as needed, never raising it above the one set on the openpilot display.
-ONLY look at the MAX speed on the openpilot display when setting the ACC speed instead of the dashboard!
+Instead, only look at the one on the sunnypilot display, "MAX".
+The reason you need to look at the sunnypilot display is because sunnypilot will be changing the one in the dashboard.
+It will be adjusting it as needed, never raising it above the one set on the sunnypilot display.
+ONLY look at the MAX speed on the sunnypilot display when setting the ACC speed instead of the dashboard!

 (Courtesy instructions from John, author of jvePilot)